lsst-dm/dmtn-030/_framework-topic.rst

 Frameworks in the LSST Science Pipelines are collections of modules that provide coherent functionality.
 Rather than only documenting modules in isolation, the framework topic type is a platform for documenting overall concepts, design, and usage patterns for these frameworks that cross module bounds.

-A non-exhaustive list of frameworks in the Science Pipelines is:
+Examples of frameworks were :ref:`listed earlier in the homepage design section <homepage-frameworks>`.

-- Measurement framework.
-- Butler framework.
-- Task framework.
-- Observatory interface (obs) framework.
-- Modeling framework.
-- Geometry framework.
-- QA framework.
-- Build, packaging, and utility framework.

 Topic type components
 ---------------------